cccu-uk/U10130_FCP_Practicals/content/MotorController/MotorController.md

 - remember that this is only per minute, not per second like many other measures of rotation.

 **Rad/s:**
-- A radian is a measure of an angle, and it is deined in terms of π
+- A radian is a measure of an angle, and it is defined in terms of π
 - 2π radians (rad) in a complete revolution
-- You can relate this to degrees by noting that 360 degrees = 2π rad, so 1 radian = 57.3 degrees.
+- You can relate this to degrees by noting that **360 degrees = 2π rad**, so **1 radian = 57.3 degrees**

 So lets assume that we have a RPM of 1000, and that this needs to be converted to rad/s.
 The two main steps in the conversion are converting RPM to revolutions per second (RPS), then converting total revolutions to the angle covered in radians.
 The first step is simple: Divide the number in RPM by 60 to find the number of revolutions per second, as shown in **equation 1**: